 Heading over to the Lower East Side of Manhattan, you’ll find that this traditionally downmarket area has seen a cultural renaissance, and it’s now full of trendy bars, hip cafes, and is now one of New York’s coolest places.

 The Lower East Side is one of New York’s most affordable districts and you’ll find good traveler’s hostels and lots of hotels at low-to-mid-range rates.
-Remember also that apartment rentals can be a very inexpensive way to stay in New York, allowing you to self-cater.
+Remember also that apartment rentals in Lower East Side can be a very inexpensive way to stay in New York, allowing you to self-cater.
 These are a great option, especially if you’re traveling as a family or as a group.

 - You’re traveling on the budget.